Qualitative Research Methods

 I teach Social Psychology (especially topics concerning group processes and intergroup behaviour) on the undergraduate programme.
 On the postgraduate MSc programme I teach a module on Qualitative Research Methods.

 After an Undergraduate degree in Experimental Psychology and an MPhil in Criminology I did my PhD in Social Psychology.
 I had a couple of years as a Research Assistant in Bristol and then came to Dundee in 1989.
-I am a Senior Lecturer and in conjunction with Dr Karen Douglas (Kent) edit the British Journal of Social Psychology.
+I used to be an Editor (with Prof Karen Douglas, Kent) of the British Journal of Social Psychology (2014-2016).
 Please do visit the journal here.

 I also have longstanding links with social psychologists in India and have been involved in a number of teaching and research skills training projects based at the University of Allahabad.
 More recently, we have collaborated on an ESRC-funded project looking at the social psychology of collective participation in the Magh Mela - a huge Hindu festival that takes place each year at Allahabad, north India.
 Although this project has finished we are still writing papers from it (a mix of experimental, survey, and interview/ethnographic).
 This work was also featured in the Feb (2014) issue of National Geographic Magazine (Karma of the Crowd).